Wickes-class destroyer

 While some were scrapped in the 1930s, the rest served throughout World War II.
-Most of these were converted to other uses; nearly all in U.S. service had half their boilers and one or more stacks removed to increase fuel and range or accommodate troops.
+Most of these were converted to other uses; nearly all in US service had half their boilers and one or more stacks removed to increase fuel and range or accommodate troops.
 Others were transferred to the British Royal Navy and the Royal Canadian Navy, some of which were later transferred to the Soviet Navy.
 All were scrapped within a few years after World War II.

 Background

-The destroyer type was at this time a relatively new class of fighting ship for the U.S. Navy.
+The destroyer type was at this time a relatively new class of fighting ship for the US Navy.
 The type arose in response to torpedo boats that had been developing from 1865, especially after the development of the self-propelled Whitehead torpedo.
 During the Spanish–American War, it was realized that a torpedo boat destroyer was urgently needed to screen the larger warships, so much so that a special war plans board headed by Theodore Roosevelt issued an urgent report pleading for this type of ship.

 A series of destroyers had been built over the preceding years, designed for high smooth water speed, with indifferent results, especially poor performance in heavy seas and poor fuel economy.
 The lesson of these early destroyers was the appreciation of the need for true seakeeping and seagoing abilities.
 There were few cruisers in the Navy, which was a fleet of battleships and destroyers (no cruisers had been launched since 1908) so destroyers performed scouting missions.
 A report in October 1915 by Captain W. S. Sims noted that the smaller destroyers used fuel far too quickly, and that wargames showed the need for fast vessels with a larger radius of action.
-As a result, the size of U.S. destroyers increased steadily, starting at 450 tons and rising to over 1,000 tons between 1905 and 1916.
+As a result, the size of US destroyers increased steadily, starting at 450 tons and rising to over 1,000 tons between 1905 and 1916.
 The need for high speed, economical cruising, heavy seas performance, and a high fuel capacity saw larger hulls, the inclusion of oil fuel, reduction geared steam turbines with cruising turbines, and increased fuel capacity.

-With World War I then in its second year and tensions between the U.S. and Germany increasing, the U.S. needed to expand its navy.
+With World War I then in its second year and tensions between the US and Germany increasing, the US needed to expand its navy.
 The Naval Appropriation Act of 1916 called for a navy "second to none," capable of protecting both the Atlantic and Pacific coasts.
 The Act authorized the construction of ten battleships, six s, ten scout cruisers, and 50 Wickes-class destroyers.
 A subsequent General Board recommendation for further destroyers to combat the submarine threat resulted in a total of 267 Wickes- and Clemson-class destroyers completed.
 However, the design of the ships remained optimized for operation with the battleship fleet.